 From Reception class onwards, daily, focused phonics teaching provides the basis for reading skills and we use a wide variety of resources to provide the material for teaching your child to read throughout the school.
 Reading frequently is vital in the acquisition of reading skills, and to this end, the school expects you to support your child’s learning by hearing them read on a regular basis.
 The Home/School Reading Record (blue book) is a record of reading and parents should record when the child is heard read, including a comment.
 This provides a useful route for liaison and communication on reading matters.

-We currently use ‘Letters and Sounds’ as our phonics scheme.
+We currently use ‘Letters and Sounds’ as our phonics scheme and the reading scheme Rigby Rockets which is supplemented by other reading material as well as the online Bug Club.
 Teachers and children often use supporting resources from ‘Phonics Play’.

 For more information on 'Letters and Sounds' please click link below. www.gov.uk/government/publications/letters-and-sounds

 For more information on the correct pronunciation of the phonic code, please click on the link below.